JainUtkarsh18/DAVID_The_Desktop_Voice_Assistant/README.md

 The model is developed using Python Programming Language.
 It is an prototype model for the implementation of Natural Language Processing and Deep Learning.
 # DAVID Working Methodology
-# DAVID Working Methodology
-Step 1: Installing of Modules
-Step 2: Voice Input
+Step 1: Installing of Modules for the model formation Step 2: Voice Input from the user
-Step 3: Recognition of the Command
+Step 3: Recognition of the Command from the user
-Step 4: Collecting Data
+Step 4: Collecting Data for the search
-Step 5: Extracting Data
+Step 5: Extracting Data for the search
-Step 6: Presenting the Data
+Step 6: Presenting the Data for the model output